wasciutto/wasciutto/_posts/2025-04-14-modeling_adaptive_addition_trainer.md

 - Updating the model dynamically as the user takes the quiz; every 10 questions, or even after every question
 - Tracking data from multiple users
 - Non-math trainers - I have a prototype for musical ear training using the same framework

+<div style="margin-top: 4rem;"></div>

+Thanks for reading!
+Feel free to share with me any suggestions, comments, feedback, etc. you may have.

+<div style="margin-top: 4rem;"></div>

+### Footnotes

+[^1]: I realized that this solution might be untenable for problems with a larger parameter space, taking too much compute time to hit a score within my defined range.
+To account for this, I made sure to isolate the parameter generation strategy from the Trainer.
+This would allow me to, in the future, create a more efficient method for generating parameters to score than random - perhaps through an RL model.
+For these purposes, I found random generation to be more than adequate.
+[^2]: The method I used here was to leverage `np.meshgrid` to create a matrix of all possible combinations of operands, then feed those into the model.
+Matplotlib's `imshow` could then render the output matrix as a background image for the grid.